How to Use a Solar Pool Cover

 Step two: Blow up the solar rings

 Blow up each of the solar rings.
-If you are blowing them up with your mouth, take breaks, so you don’t get too lightheaded.
+If you blow them up with your mouth, take breaks so you don’t get too lightheaded.

 Step three: Lock the solar rings together